The Platinum Card® from American Express vs. Chase Sapphire Reserve: Battle of the Premium Travel Credit Cards

 Chase Sapphire Reserve at a Glance

-Chase Sapphire ReserveThe Chase Sapphire Reserve offers 5x points on air travel and 10x on hotels and car rentals purchased through Chase Ultimate Rewards, 3x points on other travel, 1x on everything else.
+Chase Sapphire ReserveThe Chase Sapphire Reserve offers 5x points on air travel and 10x on hotels and car rentals purchased through Chase Travel℠, 3x points on other travel, 1x on everything else.
 It comes with a $300 travel credit that applies to all travel; you don’t have to specify an airline ahead of time.

 You get complimentary Priority Pass Select membership which includes 1,000+ airport lounges.
 It also offers a credit on Global Entry or TSA PreCheck once every four years.
 Simply pay the application fee with the card and Chase will issue a statement credit for the fee.